PrimeHegel/QWash-/README.md

 - In admin page, when we close the machine laundry.
 It doesn't shows not available in the admin home screen

 ## One Thing You Might Be Wondering
-_What if there is people using the washing machine without the app?_
+_What if someone uses the washing machine without the app?_
-Based on our dorm rules, if there is people who using not on their schedule, we can take it out the clothes from the washing machine.
+Based on our dorm rules, if someone uses it outside of their scheduled time, we are allowed to remove their clothes from the washing machine.
-So, if there is someone who using washing machine but not using the app.
-We can take it out.
+So, if a person is using the washing machine without booking through the app, we can take their clothes out.
-Actually, we can use IOT for knowing if the washing machine are in use or not.
-But, we implement this rules for temporary, but if this app useful maybe later on we can put IOT.
+Actually, we could use IoT to detect whether the washing machine is in use or not, but for now, we are applying this rule temporarily.
+If this app proves to be useful, we might implement IoT in the future.

 ## Credits
 - Using FlutterFire  https://firebase.flutter.dev/